Shalu Nigam: Education and career

 She is also associated with the Impact and Policy Research Institute, Delhi as a Visiting Senior Fellow and initiated the Law and Public Policy Youth Fellowship as a Convener and Fellowship Lead Advisor as well as the online course on Ending Violence Against Women as a Convener and Master Trainer.

+Nigam contributed to the training modules for filing RTIs, and later, established the We the People Network and the Indian Renaissance Club to promote legal awareness and sensitization.
+She connected her research to advocacy on the issues relating to gender justice, equality, and democratic participation.